 Two mixers combine the signals from different points in the structure and forward their sum to the effects section and to the feedback bus.
 The sonic results of the feedback can become very complex and organic.
 With the Comb Filter running as a tuned resonator, the sound approaches that of acoustic instruments.

 Our goal was not to create a universal sound engine or the most realistic imitation of existing instruments.
 Instead, we set out to create a sound source with a unique character, which at the same time offers endless variation and produces surprising results even after long periods of intensive exploration.

 All possible sounds are reached without switching between different waveforms, filter types, effects, or signal path configurations.
 Everything can be continuously modulated, crossfaded, or morphed.

 As a pure player instrument, the C15 is built for human control.
 You will not find modulation sources that create rhythmic patterns.
 We leave this to the musician.
-Instead, the C15 offers a large range of sensitivity thanks to the dynamics of the keys and extensive mapping possibilities for the signals coming from the physical (human) control elements, such as ribbons and pedals.
-LFO-type of control signals can be easily produced by the specially designed pitchbend lever.
+Instead, the C15 offers a large range of sensitivity thanks to the dynamics of the keys and extensive mapping possibilities for the signals coming from the two ribbons, the bender, the aftertouch and the up to four pedals.
+LFO-type of control signals can be easily produced by the specially designed lever of the bender.